 Thus, overall the 2019 data showed continuing avian population recovery, with many species returning to pre-hurricane baseline levels, albeit with some exceptions (e.g., Antillean Crested Hummingbird, Green-throated Carib, and Ruddy Quail-Dove).

-Although three years of data from a single CBC provides only a sliver of the overall picture, the population trends are positive.
+Although six years of data from a single CBC provides only a sliver of the overall picture, the population trends continue to be positive.
 Moreover, the recovery appears to be consistent with those of earlier well-documented hurricanes, such as Hugo in 1989.
-Most species of Puerto Rico’s birds appear remarkably resilient.
+The post-hurricane data tell a story of avian resilience.

 Scientists continue to study the impact of Irma and Maria, which will improve our understanding of the impact of hurricanes on Caribbean birds.
 Among other things, biologists have determined that the impact of Maria on trees was much more significant than prior storms, likely due to climate change.